-- (4) The States may by Regulations modify Parts 1 and 2 of Schedule 6 in consequence of - - (a) a revision agreed to on behalf of Jersey by the Government of the United Kingdom of the Convention or of Article 8 of the Protocol of 1996 amending it; or - (b) an amendment of a limit for the time being specified in paragraph 1 of Article 6, or paragraph 1 of Article 7, of the Convention that is adopted on behalf of Jersey in accordance with Article 8 of that Protocol. - (5) A modification made by virtue of paragraph (4) does not affect a right or liability arising out of an occurrence that took place before the modification comes into force.
+- (4) The States may by Regulations modify Parts 1 and 2 of Schedule 6 in consequence of - (a) a revision agreed to on behalf of Jersey by the Government of the United Kingdom of the Convention or of Article 8 of the Protocol of 1996 amending it; or - (b) an amendment of a limit for the time being specified in Article 6(1), or Article 7(1), of the Convention that is adopted on behalf of Jersey in accordance with Article 8 of that Protocol. - (5) A modification made by virtue of paragraph (4) does not affect a right or liability arising out of an occurrence that took place before the modification comes into force.

-Exclusion of liability
+120 Exclusion of liability

-- (1) The owner of a Jersey ship is not liable for loss or damage if - - (a) property on board the ship is lost or damaged by fire on board the ship; or
+- (1) The owner of a Jersey ship is not liable for loss or damage if - (a) property on board the ship is lost or damaged by fire on board the ship; or - (b) gold, silver, watches, jewels or precious stones on board the ship - (i) are lost or damaged by reason of theft, robbery or other dishonest conduct, and - (ii) their nature and value were not at the time of shipment declared by their owner or shipper to the owner or master of the ship in the bill of lading or otherwise in writing. - (2) If the loss or damage arose from anything done or omitted to be done by a person in his or her capacity as master or member of the crew or, otherwise than in that capacity, in the course of his or her employment as an employee of the owner of the ship, paragraph (1) also excludes the liability of -

-- (b) gold, silver, watches, jewels or precious stones on board the ship - - are lost or damaged by reason of theft, robbery or other dishonest conduct, and - (ii) their nature and value were not at the time of shipment declared by their owner or shipper to the owner or master of the ship in the bill of lading or otherwise in writing. - (2) If the loss or damage arose from anything done or omitted to be done by a person in his capacity as master or member of the crew or, otherwise than in that capacity, in the course of his employment as an employee of the owner of the ship, paragraph (1) also excludes the liability of - - (a) the master, member of the crew or employee; and - (b) if the master or member of the crew is the employee of a person whose liability would not be excluded by paragraph (1) apart from this sub-paragraph, the person whose employee he is. - (3) This Article does not exclude the liability of a person for loss or damage resulting from a personal act or omission mentioned in Article 4 of the Convention. - (4) In this Article "owner", in relation to a ship, includes a part owner and a charterer, manager or operator of the ship.
+- (a) the master, member of the crew or employee; and - (b) if the master or member of the crew is the employee of a person whose liability would not be excluded by paragraph (1) apart from this sub-paragraph, the person whose employee he or she is. - (3) This Article does not exclude the liability of a person for loss or damage resulting from a personal act or omission mentioned in Article 4 of the Convention. - (4) In this Article "owner", in relation to a ship, includes a part owner and a charterer, manager or operator of the ship.

-Apportionment of liability for damage or loss
+121 Apportionment of liability for damage or loss

-(1) If, by the fault of two or more ships, damage or loss is caused to - liability to make good the loss or damage is to be in proportion to the degree in which each ship was at fault.
+- (1) If, by the fault of 2 or more ships, damage or loss is caused to

 - (a) one or more of those ships;

 - (b) their cargoes or freight; or

 - (c) property on board,